chrmoritz/StompingLauncher/README.md

 **The Stomping Launcher** is a tool for the dinosaur survival game [The Stomping Land](http://www.thestompingland.com/) with the aim of making joining and hosting servers easier for those not familiar with command line parameters.
+It as well provides functionality for editing solo and server savefiles.

 # Download: